discgrid2025/grading-system/README.md

 Each school or institution may adapt these systems to fit their educational philosophy, and grading practices can vary widely depending on the subject, teacher, and academic level.

-By messaging ChatGPT, you agree to our Terms and have read our Privacy Policy.
-Don't share sensitive info.
-Chats may be reviewed and used to train our models.
-Learn more

-ChatGPT can make mistakes.
-Check important info.